osg-htc/docs/docs/data/xrootd/overview.md

 Previously known as the "XRootD proxy cache", XCache provides a caching service for data federations that serve one or more VOs.
+If your site contributes large amounts of computing resources to the OSG, a site XCache could be part of a solution to help reduce incoming WAN usage.
 In the OSG, there are three data federations based on XCache: ATLAS XCache, CMS XCache, and [StashCache](/data/stashcache/overview).